LLNL/units/docs/installation/cmake_variables.rst

 -  `CMAKE_CXX_STANDARD`:  Compile with a particular C++ standard, valid values are `11`, `14`, `17`, and likely `20` though that isn't broadly supported.
 -  `UNITS_BINARY_ONLY_INSTALL`:  Just install shared libraries and executables,  no headers or static libs or packaging information
 -  `UNITS_CLANG_TIDY`:  Enable the clang tidy tests as part of the build
+-  `UNITS_BASE_TYPE`:  Set to `uint64_t` for expanded base-unit power support.
+   This increases the size of a unit by 4 Byte.
+-  `UNITS_NAMESPACE`:  The top level namespace of the library, defaults to `units`.
+   When compiling with C++17 (or higher), this can be set to, e.g., `mynamespace::units` to avoid name clashes with other libraries defining `units`.

 If compiling as part of a subproject then a few other options are useful